 And a time to every purpose, under heaven….

-This photo from 4 years ago turned up in my Facebook timeline this morning.
+The photo on the right, from 4 years ago, turned up in my Facebook timeline this morning.

 A time to build up, a time to break down

 A time to dance, a time to mourn